 Medical Editor: John P. Cunha, DO, FACOEP

-Protropin (somatrem for injection) is a growth hormone; however, the brand Protropin is no longer available in the U.S. It is used to stimulate growth in children who do not produce enough growth hormone of their own.
-Common side effects include headache, fatigue, or muscle pain.
+Protropin (somatrem for injection) is a growth hormone used to stimulate growth in children who do not produce enough growth hormone of their own.
+The brand name Protropin is no longer available in the U.S. Generic versions may still be available.
+Common side effects of Protropin (somatrem for injection) include headache, fatigue, muscle or joint pain, carpal tunnel syndrome, enlarged breasts, fluid retention, or increased growth of moles.

 The recommended dosage and administration of Protropin (somatrem for injection) should be individualized for each patient.
 Protropin may interact with other drugs.
 Tell your doctor all medications your child uses.
 Tell your doctor if your child has a history of tumors, other illnesses, or allergies (especially to benzyl alcohol).
 This medication is for use in children only.
 It should not be used in adults or during pregnancy or breastfeeding.